- What Is Norovirus?

 - Take good rest and get in touch with your medical practitioner whenever you feel that your condition is getting worst.

 Norovirus is a highly contagious virus that affects the gastrointestinal system.
-It causes various issues, such as vomiting, diarrhea, and weakness, which usually self-resolve in two to three days.
-However, norovirus infection in pregnancy can be particularly risky since it can cause electrolyte balance, raising the risk of adverse health issues, such as preterm labor.
-Thus, seek immediate medical guidance if you experience symptoms similar to stomach flu.
+It causes various gastrointestinal symptoms, such as vomiting, diarrhea, and weakness, which usually self-resolve in two to three days.
+However, norovirus can be particularly risky since it can cause electrolyte balance, raising the risk of adverse health issues, such as preterm labor.
+Thus, seek immediate medical guidance if you experience symptoms similar to stomach flu during pregnancy.
 Maintaining hygiene, avoiding raw or undercooked food, such as raw fish, and staying hydrated are some ways to prevent being infected by norovirus in pregnancy.

 - Norovirus.